tvjames/kendo-docs/api/wrappers/php/Kendo/Dataviz/UI/ChartSeriesItem.md

     ?>

 ### axis
-The name of the value axis to use.** Applicable to area, bar, column, line, ohlc and candlestick series **
+The name of the value axis to use.

 #### Returns
 `\Kendo\Dataviz\UI\ChartSeriesItem`